 Sweet and Spicy Mango Salad Dressing

-So delicious, super easy and the anecdote for boring salads!
+So delicious, super easy and the antidote for boring salads!
 Oh, and it’s fabulous drizzled over pan-seared or grilled salmon, shrimp or chicken too!

 - Prep Time: 15 minutes